-If you are deer hunting in the rain from a tree stand, you should consider a treestand umbrella.
+If you are hunt deer in the rain from a tree stand, you should consider a treestand umbrella.

-Another way to stay dry when deer hunting in the rain is to hunt from a ground blind.
+Another way to stay dry when you deer hunt in the rain is to hunt from a ground blind.

 Here is my favorite.

-You need to do whatever you can to make yourself as comfortable as possible while deer hunting in the rain.
+You need to do whatever you can to make yourself as comfortable as possible while you hunt deer in the rain.

-The longer that you can stay in the woods, the better your chances for success!
+The less time you spend in deer camp and the more time that you can stay in the woods, the better your chances for success!

-When most people plan a vacation to hunt, they are hoping for good weather.
+When most hunters plan a vacation to hunt, they are hoping for good weather.